ableyjoe/draft-martin-grow-rpki-generated-loa/draft-martin-grow-rpki-generated-loa.md

 # Acknowledgments

+Dirk-Jan van Helmond helped with the authors' tremendously poor Dutch in {nederlands}.
+Note that any residual crimes against language are the fault of the authors alone.

-These fine and wonderful people helped with this document.
+These fine and wonderful other people also helped with this document (your name goes here).

 # Letter of Agency {#loa}